ArtavanTechnologies/GoharMind/README.md

 ## Industrial Applications

-GoharMind is designed for deployment across a wide range of industries, including:
+GoharMind is being designed as an industry-independent platform that can support a wide range of industrial sectors, including:

 - Manufacturing
 - Mining and metals
 - Mineral processing
+- Iron and steel
+- Copper and non-ferrous metals
 - Oil and gas
 - Petrochemicals
 - Chemicals